Next Steps Summary

 Coordination Period Preceding Implementation

-Following the selection of a preferred scenario, there is important work to be done before implementation.
-Check back in with everyone who was involved in the process and share information about the preferred scenario, especially with the public, stakeholders and decision-makers, to build understanding and support.
+Following the selection of a preferred scenario, check back in with everyone who was involved in the process and share information about the preferred scenario, especially with the public, stakeholders and decision-makers, to build understanding and support.
 This creates an opportunity to dispel misconceptions.
-It is likely that throughout the process people thought more about outcomes and less about the pathways to reach the outcomes.
-As the process moves towards implementation, new stakeholders may come into the fold, especially after publicity about the preferred scenario.
 Step back and take the time to make sure everyone is on board and moving forward together.

 A Suggested Approach to Monitoring Programs

 A key recommendation for monitoring programs is to group related measures together.
 Develop a one or two page spread for each measure that contains a definition of the measure, why it is important, how it is calculated, and the resulting numbers through graphics and text.
 A consistent format with easy to read text and graphics will help to make the monitoring program useful by various agencies and stakeholders within the metropolitan area.